Unsupervised Multi-hop Question Answering by Question Generation: Methodology

 \subsection{Question Filtration}

-After obtaining the generated QA pairs by executing each reasoning graph, we add a pretrained GPT-2 model to filter out those questions that are in-fluent or unnatural.
+Finally, we employ two methods to refine the quality of generated QA pairs.
+1) \textbf{Filtration}.
+We use a pretrained GPT-2 model to filter out those questions that are disfluent or unnatural.
 The top $N$ samples with the lowest perplexity scores are selected as the generated dataset to train the multi-hop QA model.
+2) \textbf{Paraphrasing}.
+We train a question paraphrasing model based on the BART model~\cite{DBLP:conf/acl/LewisLGGMLSZ20} to paraphrase each generated question.
+Our experiments show that filtration brings noticeable improvements to the QA model.
+However, we show in Section~\ref{sec:question_paraphrase} that paraphrasing produces more human-like questions but introduces the semantic drift problem that harms the QA performance.